We may earn a commission if you make a purchase from the links on this page.

 Battery Life and Charging

 This is shaping out to be a very interesting battle, as the recently unveiled iPhone 16e shares too many similarities with its much more expensive relative, the iPhone 16.
-We're looking at pretty much the same size, screen, chipset, main camera, and charging.
-The battery is a tad smaller, but overall the differences are less than the similarities.
+We're looking at pretty much the same size, screen, chipset, a similar main camera, and identical charging.
+The battery is actually bigger, but overall the differences are less than the similarities.

 Recommended Stories